soklet/soklet/README.md

       };
     }

-    httpServletResponse.setContentType("text/html;charset=UTF-8");

-    // Finally, create a mustache instance and write the merged output to the response Mustache mustache = this.mustacheFactory.compile(format("%s.html", name));
+    // Create a mustache instance and write the merged output to the response Mustache mustache = this.mustacheFactory.compile(format("%s.html", name));

     try (OutputStream outputStream = httpServletResponse.getOutputStream()) {